 - Check the tire for 'flat spots' which affect the smoothness of the car.
 Some problems of short duration are normal, but if the tires have flat spots, the problem will not go away.

 - Examine the paint for uneven coloring, and exposure to salt water and sunlight.

 - Look for rust spots under the car and in between the doors

 - Check the brakes.
 Rust on rotors can create brake noise.
 Lot rot based brake noise is usually a high pitch squeal or grind.

 Some other precautionary steps include:

-Having the air, oil and cabin filters replaced.
+- having the air, oil and cabin filters replaced,

-Replacing the seals and the gasoline.
+- replacing the seals and the gasoline,

-Get a full fuel-system flush
+- and getting a full fuel-system flush.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.